maddyslater/personal_website/README.md

 # Personal Website

-## Description :
+## Author: Maddy Slater

+### Last Edited: 01-28-24

+#### A little about this project:
 This project is a personal website.
-As I move deeper into the software-developing realm, I wanted to put together a website that displays both some of my credentials as well as my passion for coding.
-I split the website into three sections: about, experience, and contact.
-This was my first time coding in both Javascript and React.
-It was challenging, yet fun, to explore the languages as I progressed!
-I tried to challenge myself to utilize as many different components and packages as I could to expand my knowledge base as much as possible.
+I first created this website last spring with no experience in JS/React and have continued editing as I've learned more about the languages.
+I wanted to create a website that could also serve as a professional portfolio, so I included sections to highlight my experiences and coding projects.
+I have learned so much about building interfaces and handling user interaction through this project and gained experience utilizing different component and plugins.
+I'm hoping to add more animation to the website in the future!

+## Details:
+Languages & Tools: Javascript, React

 ## Instructions :

+Running this project locally requires NodeJS and yarn/npm.
+To install the required packages, run the following command `npm install`

-To run locally, `cd` into the directory and pass `npm run dev` to the terminal
+To run, download the repository locally and run the following commands `npm run build`
+`npm run preview`